Jet2 With a Baby: Free Infant Travel, Pram & Baggage (2026)

 Is Jet2 good for flying with a baby?

 Jet2 is one of the best options for UK families heading to European destinations — particularly because of the free infant travel, family-friendly routes, priority boarding, and generally good crew reputation with families.
-The main limitation is route network (short to medium haul only, no long-haul) and the nappy bag counting as your personal item rather than a separate allowance.
+The main limitations are the short-to-medium-haul route network and the fact that cabin storage for a compact stroller is subject to space.
 For a full comparison, see our airline baby policies compared page.

 Compare other airlines